For the Joy of It

 QUESTION 2

-The second question is a surprise, "What if I accidentally dropped the amethyst cathedral (amethyst church) from a third story balcony onto the driveway?"
+The second question is, "What if I accidentally dropped the amethyst cathedral (amethyst church) from a third story balcony onto the driveway?"

 You would definitely view your "former geode" differently.
-Take solace that the amethyst pieces are also very valuable as cabiniet display pieces or "rough" to be cut for jewelry making.
-Here's a link on grading loose stones.
+Take solace that the amethyst pieces are also very valuable as cabinet display pieces or "rough" to be cut for jewelry making.

 EXAMPLE 1